bcongdon/gdq-stats/README.md

 * `Jekyll` + `Reduce` to generate / minify the site's assets

 ## Backend
-This page uses [GDQ-Collector](https://github.com/bcongdon/gdq-collector) to parse the SGDQ donation tracker and to collect Twitch viewership information.
+This page uses [gdq-collector](https://github.com/bcongdon/gdq-collector) to parse the GDQ donation tracker and to collect Twitch viewership information.
 This data is updated every minute.

 An AWS RDS PostgreSQL instance is used as the backend data repository.